You’re tossing and turning. You’re flipping your pillow over to find the cool side, but everything feels warm.

 Use a dehumidifier

 Can humidity make you sick?
 Yes, it can.
 High humidity can make the temperature feel significantly hotter, leading to risks of dehydration, heat exhaustion and heatstroke.
 Humidity can also complicate existing health conditions by wearing on your body too much.
 Using a dehumidifier can help cut down on humidity and make the room less sticky and much more comfortable.
-Be aware that certain medications can make you more vulnerable to humidity.
+Be aware that certain medications can make you more vulnerable to heat and humidity.

 Keep heat out during the day by closing blinds and windows